client9/misspell/README.md

 * http://www.tysto.com/uk-us-spelling-list.html (with heavy editing, many are incorrect)
 * http://www.oxforddictionaries.com/us/words/american-and-british-spelling-american (excellent site but incomplete)
-* Diffing [scowl dictionaries](http://wordlist.aspell.net) for US and UK
+* Diffing US and UK [scowl dictionaries](http://wordlist.aspell.net)

 American English is more accepting of spelling variations than is British English, so "what is American or not" is subject to opinion.
 Corrections and help welcome.

 <a name="otherideas">
-### What are some other enhancements that could be done
+### What are some other enhancements that could be done?

-Here's some ideas of enhancements:
+Here's some ideas for enhancements:

-_Capitalization of proper nouns_ could be done (e.g. weekday and month names, country names, language names)
+*Capitalization of proper nouns* could be done (e.g. weekday and month names, country names, language names)

-_Opinionated US spellings_   US English has a number of words with alternate spellings.
+*Opinionated US spellings*   US English has a number of words with alternate spellings.
 Think [adviser vs. advisor](http://grammarist.com/spelling/adviser-advisor/).
 With "advisor" is not wrong, the opinionated US locale would correct "advisor" to "adviser".

-_Versioning_  Some type of versioning is needed so reporting mistakes and errors is easier.
+*Versioning*  Some type of versioning is needed so reporting mistakes and errors is easier.

-_Feedback_  Mistakes would be sent to some server for agregation and feedback review.
+*Feedback*  Mistakes would be sent to some server for agregation and feedback review.